ooni/ooni.org/content/about/glossary.md

 website they're trying to access.
 Instead, they view a web page (the block page) that informs them that they're not allowed to access the intended website.

-A block page is the only form of internet censorship where internet users are clearly notified of the censorship.
+A block page is the only form of internet censorship that clearly notifies internet users of the censorship.
 Often, a block page references the law behind the censorship.

 As an example, below is a block page served by ISPs in Indonesia: